apbenedetti/VertConst/README.md

 A number of algorithms were demonstrated in the lectures on paper, and the goal of the course project was to implement one of these algorithms in code.

 The project I chose was in IC layout compaction, specifically in channel routing.
-A simple way to explain this would be that in an integrated circuit design there are two chips are separated by a space, or "channel.""
+A simple way to explain this would be that in an integrated circuit design there are two chips separated by a space, or "channel."
 Each chip has several terminals that have to connect to either terminals on the other chip, and/or other terminals on itself, or to nothing.
 The goal of channel routing is to adhere to constraints, either vertical or horizontal, while ensuring the interconnects are present and correct.
 Interconnects connect 2+ terminals in what is called a net.
 In this particular design, the interconnects are orthogonal (intersect at right-angles).

-Layout compaction problems are represented by 2 rows of terminals denoted by the net in which they belong to; oriented top and bottom.
+Layout compaction problems are represented by 2 rows of terminals, where each terminal is denoted by the net in which they belong to; oriented top and bottom.
 Columns and rows are constructed on different physical layers on the ICs, so we are only interested in determining the order that the rows will occupy the channel.

 When only horizontal constraints exist, it is easy to implement as we don't care about how wide the channel gets (vertically).
 A very simple way to solve is give a net its own row.
 However, my problem deals exclusively with vertical constraints, which requires keeping the channel as narrow (vertically) as possible.
 The Vertical Constraint Graph was the chosen as the algorithm to solve this problem.